 This is an I. Robbins 'Randson' card that has a suspicious resemblance to Curt Teich's 'C.T.
 American Art' series of the 1920s.

 Officially known as 'The Public Library of Cincinnati and Hamilton County.'
+Cards of the two main buildings are on my non-Carnegie Library page.

 Still in use, according to the Cincinnati library web site.